kuwv/python-superstate/README.md

 Superstate
 ==========

-Compact statechart that can be vendored.
+Robust statechart for configurable automation rules.

 ## How to use